ImVishesh/Whack-A-Mole/README.md

 # Whack-A-Mole
-It is a single player watch a mole.
+kIt is a single player whack a mole.
 Let's see how many time you can whack a mole in 60 seconds : )